Haneef Adeni

 Haneef Adeni (born 30 June 1987) is an Indian film director and screenwriter, who works in Malayalam cinema.
-Haneef made his directorial debut in the 2017 film The Great Father.
+Adeni made his directorial debut in the 2017 film The Great Father.
 His next venture as a screenwriter is Ameer, starring Mammootty.

 Career

 Haneef Adeni's debut movie was The Great Father starring Mammootty in the lead.
-The film released on 30 March 2017, received positive reviews from critics and was a commercial success.
-It grossed $960,748 from UAE box office in two weeks.
+The film was released on 30 March 2017, and received positive reviews from critics and was a commercial success.
+It grossed $960,748 from the UAE box office in two weeks.

 Abrahaminte Santhathikal, his next film as a writer was a production of Goodwill Entertainments and was announced on 7 September 2017 by producer Joby George on Mammootty's birthday.
 It was the directorial debut of Shaji Padoor, an associate director in Malayalam cinema for 22 years.
 The movie was released on 16 June 2018 in Kerala.
 It was released in Gulf countries on 21 June and in rest of India the following day.
 The Times of India and International Business Times gave the film positive reviews.

-On 12 July 2018, he announced his second directorial film Mikhael produced by Anto Joseph under the banner Anto Joseph Film Company.
+On 12 July 2018, Adeni announced his second directorial film Mikhael produced by Anto Joseph under the banner Anto Joseph Film Company.

-On 2023, he did his third directional film Ramachandra Boss & Co starring Nivin Pauly in the lead role, released on 25 August 2023, it received mixed to negative reviews from critics and it turns out to be box-office-bomb.
+In 2023, he returned with his third directorial venture, Ramachandra Boss & Co starring Nivin Pauly in the lead role.
+The film released on 25 August 2023 and, despite expectations, garnered mixed-to-negative reviews and did not perform well at the box office.

 On 2024 film Marco, the standalone spin off Mikhael on 20 December 2024 to positive reviews from critics.
 The film grossed ₹104–115 crore worldwide on 12 January 2025.